National Weather Service United States Department of Commerce

 While we had high water concerns, there were destructive tornadoes to the west.
 During the predawn hours of the 3rd, three tornadoes (all rated EF3) cut swaths through south central into central Oklahoma.
 Two of these tornadoes were on the south/east side of Oklahoma City, OK.
 Structures were heavily damaged or destroyed, and at least eleven people were injured.

-Later that morning (around 845 am CST), video supplied by the media showed a possible tornado (lasting only seconds) on the north side of Waldron (Scott County).
+Later that morning (around 835 am CST), video supplied by the media showed a tornado (lasting only seconds) on the southwest side of Waldron (Scott County).
+The tornado was rated EFU (where "U" is unknown/no damage to survey).

 In the video: The WSR-88D (Doppler Weather Radar) from Fort Smith (Sebastian County) showed strong rotation (blue/inbound winds next to yellow/outbound winds) southwest of Rover (Yell County) between 225 pm and 241 pm CST on 11/04/2024.

 Tornadoes became a reality for us on the 4th.
 A new cold front was draped from the upper Midwest to the Texas panhandle early in the day, and was headed this way.
-Before dawn, it appears there may have been a tornado (radar detected) in a heavily forested area in terrain west of Salus (Johnson County).
-Around 235 pm CST, another tornado was likely spawned (confirmed by radar) in a wooded area southwest of Rover (Yell County).
+Before dawn, it appears there was a tornado (radar detected) in a heavily forested area in terrain west of Salus (Johnson County).
+Around 233 pm CST, another tornado was spawned (confirmed by radar) in a wooded area southwest of Rover (Yell County).
+Both tornadoes were given an EFU rating.

 In the video: A tornado (rated EF2) created chaos in Little Flock (Benton County) during the late afternoon of 11/04/2024.
 The video is courtesy of Brian Emfinger via Facebook.